LaurentFranckx/clean_get_data_project/CODE_BOOK.md

 Starting from the original names, the script has achieved this by:

 * Eliminating all hyphens and parentheses from the names of the selected features.
-* Expanding the names of the selected features where it improves readability or if they do not comply with CamelCase notation ("std" to "StanDev"  , "mean" to "Mean"  , "t" to "TimeSign" "f" to "FreqDom"  , and "acc" to  "Accel").
+* Expanding the names of the selected features where it improves readability or if they do not comply with CamelCase notation ("std" to "StanDev", "mean" to "Mean"  and "acc" to  "Accel").

 ### List of variables and description